-R2-ESC-12: Federal Incumbent Detection Event:

-- a.
-Notice from the ESC to the SAS resulting from a detection of federal incumbent activity in the band shall be made expeditiously subsequent to the detection of that activity by the ESC.
-Information relevant to federal activity passed from an ESC to a SAS in an incumbent detection event record shall be limited to the following information: - i The DPA or DPAs in which activity has been detected. - ii A frequency range which defines the extent of federal incumbent activity to be protected.
-This range shall be limited according to any constraints described by [Ref-8] - iii An activation time for this protection (which may be the current time). - iv A deactivation time for this protection (optional) - v A retention time for this record within the SAS, which shall be obeyed by the SAS following notification by the ESC that the incumbent detection event has expired.
-This retention time shall be limited to the constraints described by [Ref-8] - vi The ESC shall not notify the SAS of the deactivation of a DPA until after at least two hours past the absence of detected federal incumbent radar activity.
-This requirement could be modified in the future by FCC/NTIA/DoD. - b.
-Upon cessation of the incumbent detection event, the information passed from an ESC to a SAS relevant to the federal activity shall be limited to the amount necessary to identify which incumbent detection event record is no longer active. - c.
-Other information as needed for SAS and ESC operational concerns may also be passed by the ESC to the SAS as necessary and as in conformance with [Ref.
-8].
+- R2-ESC-12: Federal Incumbent Detection Event: Notice from the ESC to the SAS resulting from a detection of federal incumbent activity in the band shall be made expeditiously subsequent to the detection of that activity by the ESC system.
+Information relevant to federal activity passed from an ESC to a SAS in an incumbent detection event record shall be limited to the following information: - a.
+A geographical description (or reference) which defines the extent of the federal incumbent activity to be protected.
+This geographical description shall be limited to the constraints described by [Ref-8] - b.
+A frequency range which defines the extent of federal incumbent activity to be protected.
+This range shall be limited according to any constraints described by [Ref-8] - c.
+An activation time for this protection (which may be the current time). - d.
+A deactivation time for this protection (optional) - e.
+A retention time for this record within the SAS system, which shall be obeyed by the SAS following notification by the ESC system that the incumbent detection event has expired.
+This retention time shall be limited to the constraints described by [Ref-8] - f.
+A protection level specifier to be enforced by the SAS for this geographical description (if applicable).

+Upon cessation of the incumbent detection event, the information passed from an ESC to a SAS relevant to the federal activity shall be limited to the amount necessary to identify which incumbent detection event record is no longer active.

+Other information as needed for SAS and ESC operational concerns may also be passed by the ESC to the SAS as required.
+None of that information shall have any relationship to federal incumbent activity except insofar as it may be derived by either the ESC or the SAS from exactly that information listed in this requirement.